 - Grace empowers us to be righteous.

-- Justification and sanctification come by faith alone in Jesus. ie. Grace both justifies and sanctifies us.
+- Justification and sanctification come by faith alone in Jesus.
+Jesus gives us the Spirit of Grace (Heb 10) as a guarantee of our inheritance. ie. Grace (God’s empowering presence) both justifies and sanctifies us.

-- Anything (particularly Law) added to Grace kills Grace and is an act of unbelief which denies the work of Jesus on the cross.
+- Anything (particularly Law) added to Grace kills Grace and is an act of unbelief that denies the work of Jesus on the cross.